aadishsamir123/asdev-shopsync/.github/pull_request_template.md

 ## ✅ Checklist

 <!-- Tick these using a [x] once done -->

 - [ ] My code follows the project's coding style
 - [ ] I have tested this on Android
 - [ ] I have tested this on Web
-- [ ] I have added necessary tests or explain why not
-- [ ] I have updated documentation if needed

 ---